DAF201/2022_fall_school_garbage/Logic.md

 ## XOR

 Return the result of "p and q have different truth value".
-Negation of Biconditional(↔)
+Negation of Biconditional(⇔)

 p = T, q = F, p ⊕ q = T